spacedecentral/missions/README.md

 Example: A city on the moon.

 ## Proposal Development
-NOTE: WE WILL PROVIDE AN UPDATE TO THESE REQUIREMENTS SOON

-Your proposal should include the following details.
+When writting your proposal, include the following details.
 Remember that the community will vote on the projects, so make sure your proposal is clear and objective!
 * **Project Name:** Do you have a cool name for the project?
 * **Project Tagline:** Describe the project in one sentence.
 * **Goals:** What is the proposal aiming to achieve?
 * **Justification:** Why is this an important idea that Space Decentral is uniquely positioned to develop?

 > Some sample questions to answer: Who else is working on this idea?
 Why is Space Decentral in a special position to develop the project?
 Are there any world cues/data that points to this being a viable idea?
 Is this an idea that has been ignored by the industry and why is now the right time?
-* **Deliverables:** As a result of this project becoming active, what deliverables do you propose become co-developed with the community over a duration of 3 months?
-> e.g. a fully fledged project plan, engineering designs, software code
-* **Commercialization:** Provide a preliminary commercialization strategy that addresses key technical, market and business factors pertinent to the successful development of the proposed project.
-* **Risks:** Discuss potential barriers to entry, potential competitors, and risks.
-* **Team:** Who are the team members, what are their backgrounds, and what is each person’s availability?
-* **Project Manager:** Does anyone on your team plan on being the project manager and leading this project with the community?
-Leaders are expected to help define tasks and develop momentum for the project.
-  * If yes, how many years of project management experience do they have?
-  * If yes, approximately how many hours a week can they contribute?
-* **Video Presentation:** Include a link to a 5-10 minute video presentation that is discussing the proposal.
-* **Proposal File:** (optional) Add a link or upload a detailed plan (PDF, word doc, google doc) if you have one.

-## Pull Request Sample For Submitting a Project
+# Proposal Submission Requirements

+Read the [complete rules](https://spacedecentral.net/docs/SMAP_Guidelines.pdf) for the SMAP 2019.

+## General Format
+All proposal documentation, except when stated otherwise, shall be submitted as a PDF file on standard 8.5”x11” layout.
+Text shall be between 10 and 12 point standard Arial font, with 1.5 minimum spacing.
+Margins shall be no smaller than 0.75” left and right and no smaller than 1” top and bottom.

+## Required Deliverables
+The proposal should be between 8 to 15 pages long, and contain the following information:
+* Abstract (1 page max)
+    * Include the Mission Category and Domain(s) (see sections 3.1. and 3.2.)
+* Technical Description
+* Value Proposition (see section 3.3.)
+* References (2 pages max)
+* Proposal Team (2 pages max)
+    * Include biography, role and commitment levels
+    * Specify whether any of the team members will be the project manager
+    * Specify percentage of SDN tokens each member shall receive (see section 3.6)

+## Optional Deliverable
+While this is not required, a video may also be submitted,which can be helpful for participants in the Mission Activation Vote and will be the main publicity of your proposal to the greater public.
+The video should be up to 5 minutes maximum, and in .mov, .mp4, or .avi format.
+It can be a film, slideshow, animation, or similar that summarizes and explains the proposal.

+# How to submit a proposal

-To submit an idea, follow these steps:
+To submit a proposal, follow these steps:
 * Fork the Future Forward GitHub repository
 * Create a new directory with your project’s name inside the proposals/ folder.
 * Inside that, either add a file for your project's proposal or create a README.md file that includes the full proposal